Skip to content

 Extract text from images and scanned PDFs.
 Kreuzberg automatically determines when OCR is needed — images always require it, scanned PDFs trigger it per-page, and hybrid PDFs only OCR the pages that lack a text layer.
 Set force_ocr=True to OCR all pages regardless.

-Kreuzberg supports four OCR backends.
-Pick based on your platform, accuracy needs, and language coverage.
+Four OCR backends — pick based on platform, accuracy needs, and language coverage.

 When to use which: